mitojala/test/docs/intro/pole.md

 ### Set up a project in TerraScan

+A project in Terrascan requires most of the time to set 6 elements :
+ 1. Coordinate System settings
+ 2. Raw data
+ 3. Trajectories
+ 4. Blocks
+ 5. Point class

+ We will first prepare all these settings on a test subset of points before formally defining the project.

+ ---
+ _Note :_
+ Some of them can use the default parameters or be ignored on a particular small project
+---

+#### Coordinate system settings and transformations

 The first step for every process in TerraScan consist in setting the coordinate system.
 As trajectories and/or end product might be in different coordinate systems, we will show you how to activate a coordinate system and how to set a transformation.

-#### Coordinate system settings and transformations
   * settings for coordinate systems
      * activate Finnish `ETRS-TM35GK and ETRS GK and UTM North zone 35`